Cooking My Dreams

 stuffed meatloaf on a platter with two slices cut off

-During the years I adapted the recipe to my own taste and always changing it a little bit depending on the ingredients I have available.
+I love Polpettone Ripieno (stuffed meatloaf) more than regular meatloaf.
+You can add whatever you want as a stuffing to make it always slightly different.
 I always add some kind of cheese, and vegetables like spinach, broccoli, or even roasted peppers.
 You can really customize it as you prefer and will always be delicious!

-The end result is a rich and moist meatloaf loaded with goodness which makes every bite a comfort food heaven.
-It's not a light meal for sure, but comfort food isn't supposed to be light! 🙂
+The end result is a rich and moist stuffed meatloaf loaded with goodness which makes every bite a comfort food heaven.
+It's not a light meal for sure, but comfort food isn't supposed to be light!
+Serve it with a salad, roast potatoes, or these Simple Italian Green Beans.

 list of ingredients to make italian stuffed meatloaf